-The Mission of the Eugene Big Wheel Rally Ltd is to support the fundraising efforts of local non-profit organizations.
+The Mission of the Eugene Big Wheel Rally Ltd is to support the fundraising efforts of local 501 (c) (3) non-profit organizations.

 I have a John Deere beach cruiser bicycle so the following year I transformed my Big Wheel to match it.
-I also quit using a flag because it slowed me down.
 Wearing a green opera mask and a John Deere baseball cap I became known as ‘Juan Bannero’.
 (John Deer translated into Spanish.)
 In 2015, I set my personal best of doing ten 360s while doing a wheelie.
 I used the John Deere theme until my last Boulder Big Wheel Rally in 2016.
 I donated my John Deere Big Wheel to the Big Wheel Rally for use as previously unannounced raffle prize.
 Check out the Big Wheel Rally facebook page to see the happy winner!
 When I let Matt know it was my last Rally in Boulder because I was moving I sought his approval and got his hearty encouragement to start another Rally.

 What’s different about the Eugene Big Wheel Rally?
-For our first event, in addition to the over 21 Rally on July 28, 2018 there will be under 21 Big Wheel races on July 29, 2018.
-The under 21 Big Wheel Races will take place after the EUG Parade.
-During the Eugene Sunday Streets event there are several blocks of city streets blocked off so you can have even more fun on the day after the over 21 Rally event!
+At our first Rally, in addition to the over 21 Rally on July 28, there was under 21 Big Wheel races on July 29.
+The under 21 Big Wheel Races took place after the EUG Parade.
+During the Eugene Sunday Streets event there were several blocks of city streets blocked off so riders had even more fun on the day after the over 21 Rally event!
 Because there are so many worthy causes out there the Eugene Big Wheel Rally will select the beneficiaries of future Rallys from nominations made by registered Rally riders.
-Register today and nominate a 501 (c)(3) cause that you want to benefit from a Rally.
+Register today today and nominate a 501 (c)(3) cause that you want to benefit from a Rally.
 Preference in the selection process will be given to the organizations that receive the most nominations.
 If selected, your cause will be contacted by the Eugene Big Wheel Rally.

 The Eugene Big Wheel Rally is going to join other events that have been held in California, Colorado, Florida, Georgia, Iowa, and Ohio in having a good time while supporting a worthy cause.
 The Eugene Big Wheel Rally will have it’s first event on July 28 and 29, 2018.
 Your participation is appreciated!
 Take advantage of the discount for early registration.
 Register now!
 Check the events page for where to get a Big Wheel.